itsjeffro/panel/README.md

 composer require itsjeffro/panel
 ```

-Publish config, assets and application service provider.
+Publish the config, assets and application service provider.
 ```bash
 php artisan vendor:publish --tag=panel-config
 php artisan vendor:publish --tag=panel-assets
 php artisan vendor:publish --tag=panel-provider
 ```

-The published application service provider is where the path to the resources is configured.
-Register the Panel service
+The published application service provider is where the path for the resources is configured.
+You may register the Panel service
 provider in the providers array in your config/app.php configuration file:

 ```php